BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/2-Available-technology/SkyScan_1276.rst

 Available accessories
 *********************
-- Phantoms of different diameters for BMD calibration
+- Hydroxyapatite phantoms for BMD calibration references over a 2-32mm diameter size rang
+- QRM phantom for spatial resolution calibration
-- ECG patches for cardiac gating
+- ECG patches for cardiac gating and physiological monitoring during in vivo imaging
-- Mouse Imaging Shuttle (MIS) for 3D multimodal co-registration with microCT or MRI systems
+- Imaging cassettes of various diameters designed to accommodate a wide range of specimen sizes (from ex vivo samples to full-body scans of mice and rats0 for optimal imaging flexibility